lkoolik/isrm_health_calculations/README.md

 Finally, if indicated by the user, the tool will begin the health module.
 It will create the health input object using the `health_data.py` library and then estimate the three endpoints of excess mortality using `calculate_excess_mortality` from the `health_impact_calcs` file.
 Each endpoint will then be mapped and exported using `visualize_and_export_hia`.

+The tool utilizes parallel computing to increase efficiency and reduce runtime.
+As such, many of these steps do not happen exactly in the order presented above.

 The program has completed when a box stating "Success!
 Run complete." shows on the screen.

 #### Check Module